 Damaged Factories and Bases: Industrial complexes and bases can be damaged by enemy bombers (see "Strategic and Tactical Bombing Raids," page 16).
-They can never be destroyed; however, they can be damaged to the point where they are out of commission.
+They can never be destroyed (except for industrial complexes in liberated Chinese territories); however, they can be damaged to the point where they are out of commission.
 Plastic chips are placed under industrial complexes and bases to indicate damage.
 See the Unit Profile of each facility for the effects of damage on it.
 Total damage to an industrial complex can't exceed 20 for major and 6 for minor industrial complexes.
 Air bases and naval bases can't exceed 6 damage points.